 Have you ever sat in a weekly staff meeting, listening to a colleague read their to-do list, wondering what you should fix for dinner?
 Or, worse, have you ever LED a staff meeting and witnessed someone falling asleep?
 I have.

-A few months ago, our staffing meetings consistently ran over the allotted hour.
+A few months ago, our staff meetings consistently ran over the allotted hour.
 But, facing the decision to either condense them or – gulp – add time, I found myself wondering why we even had staff meetings.
 We would go around the room, and each person would talk about their weekly priorities.
 In theory, this was logical.
 In practice, it was painful.

 I asked other staff members what they thought about the staff meetings, and it turned out that EVERYONE felt the same way: a lot of time, but little value.